Sustainability Research Unit

 The Sustainability Research Unit is home to a group of critical thinkers dedicated to promoting the sustainability and resilience of social-ecological systems.
-We focus on the crossing point between ecosystems and society, on understanding the processes that influence human behaviour and therefore the sustainability of society, water, earth, plant and animal resources.
+See our strategic plan here.

 Please find our downloadable Newsletters and Highlights by clicking below for more information.

 The SRU is constantly embarking on academic endeavours to further various disciplines.

 The SRU has funding opportunities for post-graduate students with an interest in trans-disciplinary research, society and ecosystems, and sustainability, in the Garden Route.

 The Resilience Alliance is an international, multidisciplinary research organization that explores the dynamics of social-ecological systems.